-Analytics revealed high drop-off during form filling process.
+Analytics revealed high drop-off during the form filling process.
 This three-stage form process showed 60% drop-off at stage one.

-We ran wireframe workshop to outline all possible user journeys e.g. by post by email, tablet and mobile, in consultation with our regional and CRM teams.
+We ran a wireframe workshop to outline all possible user journeys e.g. by post by email, tablet and mobile, in consultation with our regional and CRM teams.

 Finally, we turned wireframes (see Figure 2) into prototypes and conducted further agile testing in short time frames.

 We’ve seen a very healthy increase in sales thanks to the comprehensive user experience project undertaken on our website.
 Customers of all digital abilities can now access all the information they need to start the journey towards purchasing a quality retirement property.
 Conversions on our development pages have risen substantially, and we look forward to our digital projects delivering even further sales volumes in 2018.

 National Marketing Director